austint1121/Capstone_Proposal/README.md

 The idea here being, that if the model finds many similarities between a child who **has not** been diagnosed, and the children who **have been** diagnosed, then that child may have undiagnosed ADHD.

+The target audience here would be the creators/sponsors of the survey.

 The kids who the model flagged as having a high chance of undiagnosed ADHD would then have an email sent to their primary caregiver that explains that their child shows many similarities with those who have been diagnosed with ADHD.
 Resources for ADHD and recommendations on next steps could be included in the email as well.
 (This is how I imagine